cs-fullstack-2020-spring/node-crud1-house472/README.md

 # Node.js - CRUD backend web service

+### You should have ten test cases (even if you don't have ten endpoints talking to the database) and you only have four.
+You should have two schemas.
+Also your path names won't work when you have all your endpoints stood up.
+This is why we test ALL endpoints first.
+Check your api.js file for a couple more comments
+### Score : 2/5

 Create a backend web service for managing Students and Teachers and maintain them in MongoDB

 Each Student should have the following properties: